NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6 =
+This is a major update that adds support for accepting bookings at multiple locations.
+View the online documentation for further details.

 = 1.5.3 =
 This update fixes a minor bug when searching for bookings by date, updates compatibilty for WP v4.5, and adds links to the new online documentation.